MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/enable-use-comprehensive-auditing.md

 ## Example generated logs

-The following are some examples of logs created with activity logging.
+The following are some examples of logs created with Activity Logging.

 ### Example 1 – Logs generated when user reads an Account record